Johnson County will begin Phase 2 vaccinations next week — what you need to know

 What if I live in Johnson County but work in another county?
 Can I still get vaccinated here?

 Yes, anyone who lives or works in Johnson County qualifies to get vaccinated in Phase 2 in Johnson County.
-County health officials encourage you to fill out the online survey.
+County health officials encourage you to fill out the online survey if you are eligible to receive a vaccination in Phase 2.

-There are some potential complications.
-Say, for teachers who live in Johnson County but work in a district outside the county.
+However, there could be potential complications for some people who work elsewhere: for example, teachers who live in Johnson County but work in a district outside the county.
 Since districts and schools here are expected to coordinate with Children’s Mercy Hospital to vaccinate their employees, much of that communication will likely come through the districts to their teachers and staff members.

 Teachers who teach outside Johnson County should check with their school or district to see how they plan to vaccinate their employees.